watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md

 5. Provide a unique collection name and choose files to add to the Milvus collection --> click `Create`.
 6. Once the document uploading process is done, you can start testing it in the prompt lab.

-See the following screen recording for more details: [./assets/create-milvus-index-watsonx-ai.mov](./assets/create-milvus-index-watsonx-ai.mov).
+The following screen recording is a demonstration of the above steps: [./assets/create-milvus-index-watsonx-ai.mov](./assets/create-milvus-index-watsonx-ai.mov).

 **NOTE: `document_name` and `text` are the two main fields created in the Milvus collection schema by default.
 When searching this Milvus collection using custom code, you need to specify these two fields as output_fields.
-When configuring the Milvus search integration on watsonx Assistant, you need to configure the Title and Body fields with these two fields.**
+When setting up the built-in Milvus search integration, you need to configure the Title and Body fields with these two fields.**

 ### Option 2: Ingest data using custom code
 Here is a sample code to ingest documents into Milvus: [../search-with-custom-service/examples/index-with-milvus.py](../search-with-custom-service/examples/index-with-milvus.py).
 To run it,